 Are administrators/instructors notified about any changes to their request?

-What happens if I reject a request?
+What happens if a request is rejected?

 Can this be used for GDPR requests?